valkey-io/valkey-doc/commands/ft.aggregate.md

 - `<index>` (required): This index name you want to query.
 - `<query>` (required): The query string, see [Search - query language](../topics/search-query.md) for details.
 - `DIALECT <dialect>` (optional): Specifies your dialect.
 The only supported dialect is 2.
-- `INORDER` (optional): Indicates that proximity matching of terms must be inorder.
+- `INORDER` (optional): Indicates that proximity matching of terms must be in order.
 - `LOAD * | LOAD <count> <field> [<field> ...]` (optional): This controls which fields of those keys are loaded into the working set.
 A star (\*) indicates that all of the fields of the - `PARAMS <count> <name> <value> [<name> <value> ...]` (optional): `count` is of the number of arguments, i.e., twice the number of `name`/`value` pairs. `PARAMS` can be used in both the query string as well as within an expression context.
 See [Search - query language](../topics/search-query.md) for usage details. keys are loaded.
 The key itself can be loaded by specifying `@__key`.
 For vector queries, the distance can also be loaded by using the name of that field.
 - `SLOP <slop>` (Optional): Specifies a slop value for proximity matching of terms.